 Do you know what one, primary, personal hope drove Jesus’ life?
 What He looked forward to the most?
 It’s important we do know, because the same hope should drive our lives.

-As I have read the gospels, one reality has jumped out at me stronger than ever.
-Jesus’ goal was not merely the cross.
-Even as great as the resurrection was, Jesus still had another hope beyond that.
+As we read the gospels, we see Jesus’ goal was not merely the cross.
+And even as great as the resurrection was, Jesus still had another hope beyond that.

 It’s good news you can apply by the end of this blog post—and then for the rest of your life.